 Breaking the Stigma of Mental Health in the Philippines

 It’s easy to brush off depression, anxiety, and other mental illnesses since we don’t see them.
-However, we need to understand that mental illness is real; it’s not something that goes away after a good night’s sleep.
+However, we need to understand that mental illness is real, and it’s not something that goes away after a good night’s sleep.

-In 2018, President Rodrigo Duterte signed the Philippine Mental Health Bill into law.[3]
-Authored by Senator Risa Hontiveros, the act aims to integrate psychiatric services and programs in the public health system to support depression in the Philippines and Filipinos suffering from mental illnesses.
+In 2018, then-President Rodrigo Duterte signed the Philippine Mental Health Bill into law.[3]
+Authored by Senator Risa Hontiveros, the act aims to integrate psychiatric services and programs in the public health system to support Filipinos suffering from mental illnesses.
 This also paves the way for a clearer understanding of mental health in the Philippines.

 Getting Professional Help: Mental Health Costs in the Philippines

-Despite the increasing number of mental health facilities, access to professional treatment such as counseling in the Philippines is still a challenge.
-Why?
-Because the cost of therapy and other types of treatment is expensive.
+Despite the increasing number of mental health facilities, access to professional treatment, such as counseling in the Philippines, is still challenging.

-In Metro Manila, the cost of therapy per session ranges from PHP 1,000 to PHP 4,500.
+So, how much does therapy cost in the Philippines?
+Therapy session costs in the Philippines can range from ₱1,000 to ₱4,500.
 Depending on the case, a patient may visit once or twice a month.

 The NCMH admits patients who wish to seek advanced psychological health treatments.
 See the table below to check its hospital rates and other fees.